ianm8/MBDC/README.md

 ```
 frequency = (frequency-(frequency % 1000)) + fine_tune * 5;
 ```
-Thus the frequency is converted to a whole khz value before the fine tune value (which has a range of -500 to +500) is added.
-This makes it easier to tune in SSB stations that will usually be on whole khz frequency.
+Thus the frequency is converted to a whole KHz value before the fine tune value (which has a range of -500 to +500) is added.
+This makes it easier to tune in SSB stations that will usually be on a whole KHz frequency but still maintain an *analog* feel.

 # Frequency Display
+The frequency is displayed on an LED in morse code.
+The resolution is 1 KHz, so the number of digits displayed will be either 4 or 5.
+The display function runs on core 1 and montiors the current frequency.
+If the current frequency changes the frequency is converted to morse code and displayed.
+There is a delay of 1 second between display values.

 73, VK7IAN